argiegaviolastssi-star/nestfire/README.md

   fnName: 'orders',
 });
 ```
-With those exports in your index.ts firebase will create a function called `books` or `orders` in your Firebase project.
+With those exports in your `index.ts`, Firebase will create a function called `books` or `orders` in your Firebase project when you run the command `firebase deploy --only functions`.

 **Tip:** The name of the exported function is best if it matches the name of the controller in that module.
 <br>